-Archery GB: Sexual assault complaint made against coach
+Archery GB: Coach suspended following sexual assault complaint

 The former athlete - who has now given her account to the police - has told the BBC that she did not pursue her original complaint at the time because she felt threatened after staff at the sport's governing body implied she could lose her funding, and cost the coach his job.

-Archery GB (AGB) says the case was "investigated and dealt with at the time, to the satisfaction of the alleged victim and [a relative] of the alleged victim".
+Archery GB (AGB) said the case was "investigated and dealt with at the time, to the satisfaction of the alleged victim and [a relative] of the alleged victim".

-The coach at the centre of the case is still employed by AGB.
+However, following a BBC report, the AGB said it received a call from the alleged victim who confirmed contact was made with the police.

+"As such, we last night suspended a coach until further notice, pending police enquiries," an AGB statement added.

 Background